 Access to information

-An individual may request access to their records held by ETC. In some instances ETC is not obliged to provide access to the information such as in circumstances where the information held is a commonwealth record, giving access is unlawful, would impact on the privacy of other individuals or is frivolous or vexatious.
+An individual may request access to their records held by ETC. In some instances ETC is not obliged to provide access to the information such as in circumstances where the information held is a Commonwealth record, giving access is unlawful or would impact on the privacy of other individuals, or when the request for information is frivolous or vexatious.

 If ETC denies or grants access to or charges a fee for producing copies of records, it will notify the individual of the reason or cost.
 The cost of any fees must be fair and not excessive.